 At Surrey, students have the unique opportunity to participate through their project in research and innovation, activities carried out in the Institute for Communication Systems, home of the 5G Innovation Centre.
 High-quality work can lead to research contributions, patents or publications.
 Key material is taught by staff actively engaged in research including mobile networking, internet of things and web services.

-Industries such as Huawei and CGI have recruited and sought skilled graduates from Surrey to support mobile networks and future internet services.
+There is a wealth of opportunities available in the communications sector.
+Industrial companies such as Huawei and CGI have recruited, and continue to seek, skilled graduates from Surrey to support mobile networks and future internet services.